FlameKat53/Twister-OS-Patcher/README.md

 # Icon
 [![twister-update-blue.png](https://i.postimg.cc/6qNWSdHT/twister-update-blue.png)](https://postimg.cc/HcB1871C)  [![twister-update.png](https://i.postimg.cc/zfgjCcfs/twister-update.png)](https://postimg.cc/xk9MYgM5)<br>
-If you don't like the default icon, then right-click on the application and select 'Edit application'.
+If you don't like the default icon, then right-click on the application and select 'Edit application' for the application menu.
+For the desktop application, right clikc and select "Edit launcher".
 Then click on either one of the two other icons which are displayed above.<br>
 [![18-08-2020-12-08-17-REC.png](https://i.postimg.cc/mkVFbMwh/18-08-2020-12-08-17-REC.png)](https://postimg.cc/8fJC47xV)<br>
 [![18-08-2020-12-08-49-REC.png](https://i.postimg.cc/MZYBb2Sx/18-08-2020-12-08-49-REC.png)](https://postimg.cc/pypyRSr1)